tapascript/40-days-of-javascript/README.md

 # 40-days-of-javascript

 Learn 40 days of JavaScript on [tapaScript](https://youtube.com/tapasadhikary).
-It is to take you from the Beginner to an Expert JavaScript developer with al fundamentals and projects.
+It is to take you from the Beginner to an Expert JavaScript developer with all fundamentals and projects.

 ## 🫶 Support

 Your support means a lot.

 - Please SUBSCRIBE to [tapaScript YouTube Channel](https://youtube.com/tapasadhikary) if not done already.
 A Big Thank You!
 - Liked my work?
 It takes months of hard work to create quality content and present it to you.
-You can show your support to me with a STAR(⭐) to this repository.
+You can show your support for me with a STAR(⭐) to this repository.

     > Many Thanks to all the `Stargazers` who have supported this project with stars(⭐) [![Stargazers repo roster for tapascript/40-days-of-javascript](https://reporoster.com/stars/tapascript/40-days-of-javascript)](https://github.com/atapas/tapascript/40-days-of-javascript)